obsoletenerd/obsoletenerd.com/pages/links.md

 <a id="indieweb-directories"></a>
 ## Indieweb Directories

-Old-school web directories and curated lists made by people who want to share the best of the indie-web without the influence of algorithms and advertiser-funded bias.

-[Bubbles.town](https://bubbles.town) - Bubbles is a personal blog index that presents blog posts in a Hacker News style format, with voting and comments but linking directly to the source blog to get more attention on individual bloggers.

-[Kagi Small Web](https://kagi.com/smallweb/) - Kagi Small Web will serve you a random post from a random blogger.
-Refresh the page for a new one (or use the control bar at the top).
-This has basically replaced reddit/etc for me when I'm bored and I have discovered lots of great writers.

-[Gossip's Web](https://gossipsweb.net) - A handmade directory of handmade websites.
-Like this links page but with orders of magnitude more content and better organisation.
+Directories and indexes of indieweb/retroweb/etc websites.
+Many an hour of interesting blogposts and human-made content is hidden among these directories.
+This is what us old first-gen web users did as our version of "doomscrolling"... digging through directories of personal websites looking for the nuggets of digital gold.

 [The Useless Web](https://theuselessweb.com) - Directory of extremely random web creations by individuals who submit their projects to the list, and then you can click to see a random project by someone.
 Basically an art experiment in front-end web design and user interaction.

+[TheOldNet WebRing](https://webring.theoldnet.com) - WebRing hosted by TheOldNet,

 [Cameron's World](https://www.cameronsworld.net) - An epic trip down Geocities-era memory lane.
 Meticulously crafted anti-minimalism homepage made to look like a digital scrapbook of 90s GIFs and backgrounds, scattered with links to random archived Geocities homepages.
 Dig around, there's treasure galore.

+[Gossip's Web](https://gossipsweb.net) - A handmade directory of handmade websites.
+Like this links page but with orders of magnitude more content and better organisation.

+[Low Tech Webring Directory](https://emreed.net/LowTech_Directory) - An abandoned webring that still holds a good directory of indieweb/retroweb websites, most of which are still active themselves.

+[Bubbles.town](https://bubbles.town) - Bubbles is a personal blog index that presents blog posts in a Hacker News style format, with voting and comments but linking directly to the source blog to get more attention on individual bloggers.

+[XXIIVV Webring](https://webring.xxiivv.com) - Aimed at artists (digital and AFK art) and hand-crafted websites/wikis.

+[Kagi Small Web](https://kagi.com/smallweb/) - Kagi Small Web will serve you a random post from a random blogger.
+Refresh the page for a new one (or use the control bar at the top).
+This has basically replaced reddit/etc for me when I'm bored and I have discovered lots of great writers.

 [Wiby](https://wiby.org) - Search engine for personal websites, focussing on oldweb/indieweb style hobbyist/fan pages.
 Click the "surprise me" button to get some examples.